 - Does Opera Institute ever accept applications after the deadline?

 - Can I participate in the Opera Institute if I have a conflict during the dates of the program?

 - What repertoire will I perform at Opera Institute?

 Does Opera Institute ever accept anyone who is not in the 15 - 18 year age bracket?

-On rare occasions, we will accept students who are 19 years old who are just entering college or have completed their freshman year.
+Students who are 19 years old who are currently in high school are welcome to apply.
 However, we do not accept anyone younger than 15 years old.
 Part of Opera Institute's goal is to prepare students for college music programs.
 The latter part of high school is the best time to audition.

 Will my audition be scored differently if I submit a video rather than audition live?

 No. The live auditions and the video auditions are judged on the same rubric and by the same judges.
 No preference is given to either type of audition.

 What if my teacher recommendation is not completed by the application deadline?